ArcueidBrunsted/tele4642Project2023T2/README.md

 ## The functions of each program are listed below:

  1. generator.py randomly creates a csv file containing fake network traffic statistics.
  2. dashboard.py gives a WebUI running on localhost.
+It reads netstats.csv every 5 seconds and refreshes the web page.
- 3. netstats.csv consists of 4 columns:['src_ip_addr','Protocol','dst_ip_addr','# of bytes']
+ 3. netstats.csv consists of 4 columns:['src_ip_addr','Protocol','dst_ip_addr','# of bytes'].
  4. project_topo.py creates the Linear topology with one switch and two hosts.
+TCP and UDP packets are generated using `iperf`
  5. project_controller.py is the RyuController for generate flow entries by mac-address-learning.
  6. traffic_capture.py captures the generated TCP/UDP packets as netstats.pcap and store the info of packets to the file netstats.csv.